Resolution of the piecewise smooth visible-invisible two-fold singularity in $\mathbb{R}^3$ using regularization and blowup: Discussion and conclusion

-For the regularization of \eqref{XNPositive}, the strong canard tends to the unique solution of the sliding equations that are tangent to the strong eigenvector $v_-$ at the two-fold, as $\epsilon\rightarrow 0$; compare \propref{pwsCanards}(a).
+We could also replace the PWL system \bpwl{} with the full nonlinear PWS system \bpws{}.
+In fact, the dynamics on $\overline{\overline q}$ is completely unchanged if we replace \bpwl{} by \bpws{}.
+We still obtain $\overline{\overline Q}^{j,a}$ and $\overline{\overline Q}^{j,b}$ with identical hyperbolicity properties.
+In \cite[Theorem 7.1]{krihog}, we showed that if the non-degeneracy condition (B) holds then the lines $\hat{\gamma}^{w,s}$ in \lemmaref{lines} perturb into a \textit{weak canard} $\hat{\gamma}^w(\epsilon)$ and a \textit{strong canard} $\hat{\gamma}^s(\epsilon)$, respectively, for $\epsilon>0$ sufficiently small.
+These orbits are transverse intersections of extended versions of the (now non-unique) Fenichel slow manifolds $\widehat S_{a,\epsilon}$ and $\widehat S_{r,\epsilon}$, similar to \eqsref{Saeps1}{Sreps1}.
+Their projections onto the $(x,z)$-plane have tangents at $(x,z)=0$ that are $\mathcal O(\sqrt{\epsilon})$-close to the eigenvectors strong/weak eigenvectors $v_{\pm}$.
+For the regularization of the full nonlinear PWS system \bpws{}, the strong canard tends to the unique solution of the sliding equations that are tangent to the strong eigenvector $v_-$ at the two-fold, as $\epsilon\rightarrow 0$; compare \propref{pwsCanards}(a).
 But the limit of the weak canard $\hat{\gamma}^w(\epsilon)$ is more complicated.
-There is a whole funnel of singular weak canard candidates, recall \propref{pwsCanards}(b).
-Hence a priori, for general initial conditions within the funnel, it is impossible to determine on what side of the canard the initial conditions are.
-This is important for the generalisation of our results to the regularization of \eqref{XNPositive}.
-To handle this, we propose to add a condition of the form \begin{itemize} \item[(D)] There exists a $K>0$ sufficiently large so that for all $0<\epsilon\le \epsilon_0$ sufficiently small. \end{itemize} Interestingly, condition (D) will most likely depend upon the choice of regularization function.

-We do not need condition (D) when we use the truncation \eqref{XNPositiveT} because there the weak canard $\hat{\gamma}^w$ \eqref{gammaw} is explicitly known and independent of $\epsilon$.
+There is a whole funnel of singular weak canard candidates, recall \propref{pwsCanards}(b), that $\gamma^w(\epsilon)$ can limit to.
+Hence a priori, for general initial conditions within the funnel, it is impossible to determine on what side of the canard the initial conditions belong to.
+This is important for the generalisation of our results to the regularization of \bpws{}.
+To handle this, we propose to add a condition of the form \begin{itemize} \item[(D)] There exists a $K>0$ sufficiently large so that for all $0<\epsilon\le \epsilon_0$ sufficiently small. \end{itemize} Unfortunately, such a condition is implicit.
+In particular, condition (D) will, interestingly, most likely depend upon the choice of regularization function.
+We do not need condition (D) when we use the truncation \bpwl{} because there the weak canard $\hat{\gamma}^w$ \eqref{gammaw} is explicitly known and independent of $\epsilon$.
 Similar issues arise with weak canards of folded nodes in standard slow-fast systems in $\mathbb R^3$, see \cite{brons-krupa-wechselberger2006:mixed-mode-oscil, Vo}.
 The authors of \cite{brons-krupa-wechselberger2006:mixed-mode-oscil} also (implicitly) assume \cite{morten} a condition like (D) in their Theorem 4.1.

-Our conclusions give rigorous support to the notion that evolution through visible-invisible two-fold into the escaping region for a nonzero length of time can be excluded, in general.